JerryI/wljs-docs/docs/frontend/Advanced/Slides/Widgets on slides.md

 ]
 ```

-and for my case I needed a layout fix, that forces text in code block to be align to the left side
+In my case, I needed a layout fix that forces text in the code block to be aligned to the left side.

 ```jsx title="cell 2"
 .wlx